top of page

 What happens in a counselling session?

-In the initial 50 minute session, you can gauge whether you would feel comfortable working together.
+In the initial sessions, you can gauge whether you would feel comfortable working together.
 I do not conduct any formal initial assessments, and I will not be asking for GP details.
 I will run through our 'working agreement', common to most counselling, and you may have questions about the counselling process.

 If you choose to return, we meet thereafter for sessions lasting up to 50 minutes.
 The number of sessions is determined by you, and you choose whatever you wish to talk about, with the pace set by you.